Leave comments or report a bug

 Council is currently in the tendering phase and will work with the successful contractor to guide the project’s timing, how it will be constructed and sequencing.

-Some early preparation construction works are expected to take place in early 2025, ahead of the foreshore’s major construction period which is expected to start in May 2025 and continue throughout 2026.
+Some early preparation construction works are expected to take place in various locations across the Stage Two project area from February to April 2025.
+These early works will ensure a smooth transition to the major works period starting in May 2025 and continuing through 2026.

-The exact timing and methodology for Stage Two construction will be confirmed once a contractor is appointed in late 2024.
+The exact timing and methodology of major works will be confirmed following the anticipated appointment of a contractor in early 2025.

 Council will work closely with the successful contractor to make sure that our community and local business operators are kept well informed of construction plans.